SammyRobensParadise/neurobiological-simulation/assignment-5/assignment-5.md

-The model appears to perform
+**REVISIT**
+The model appears to perform much better than in (e).
+The output does not jitter because the intercepts are uniformly distributed between 0.4 and 0.9 meaning.
+Because of the normal distribution of the values, the second approach would not work

 # 2. Temporal Representation